Nushagak River Fishing Guides

 With over 165,000 spawning Chinook salmon every year, the Nushagak River offers up Alaska’s largest King Salmon run.
 The Nushagak River in Alaska also hosts major runs of Sockeye, Coho, Pinks, and Chum as well as Northern Pike Fishing.
-The Nush also offers up world class trophy Rainbow Trout fishing.
+The Nush also offers up world class trophy Rainbow Trout and Dolly Varden fishing.

 Other notable species of fish on the Nushagak are Burbot, Grayling, White Fish and Arctic Char.